Welcome to the Association of Senior Anthropologists

 (2) to provide support needed by this cohort, including assistance with accessibility related to aging and in remaining professionally engaged when institutional support is reduced or absent.

-2022 Overview
+2023 Overview

-2023 So Far
+2024 So Far

-• The program theme for the annual AAA meeting November 15th to 19th in Toronto is “Transitions.”
-The portal for submitting panel proposals is closed now.
-See the News page for further information.
-If you have any ideas or questions, contact Program Chair (and President Elect) Jay Schensul.
+• The program theme for the annual AAA meeting November 20 to 24 in Tampa, Florida, is “Praxis.”
+Information about the ASA program has been posted on the News page.
+If you have any questions, please contact Program Chair (and President Elect) Jay Schensul.

 • If you have any suggestions concerning ASA activities and projects or are interested in serving in a leadership role, please contact President Maria Cattell.